 1) Executive functioning differences

 I remember testing a young girl and asking her to complete some math facts quickly for 1 minute.
 After I gave her the instruction, she began yelling, “No, I can’t.
 I can’t pay attention.”
 It was towards the end of a long testing day, and I could tell from her fidgety behaviors and distractibility that this statement was absolutely true.
-Fortunately, this sweet girl was able to vocalize that she just didn’t have it in her to focus for one more minute.
+Fortunately, this sweet girl could vocalize that she just didn’t have it in her to focus for one more minute.
 However, not all of our kids tell us when their focus has hit the limit.
 Instead, you might see arguing, avoiding, and negotiating.

 2) Learning differences

 If I had a nickel for every time I heard a child with dyslexia (a specific learning disorder in reading) labeled as lazy or defiant, I would be a rich woman.
 I remember the sweetest boy who was in middle school.
-He had dyslexia and was reading/writing at around a 1st grade level.
-His teacher had asked him to write a sentence in his general education classroom, and he had refused.
-In talking with him, he stated that he was so embarrassed to write because he couldn’t spell any words, and he feared his friends would see and judge him.
-This boy was showing defiance because he was struggling academically and just did not want others to see.
-By making some accommodations in the classroom, he was able to turn in work differently, so that he didn’t have to worry about judgement from other kids in his classroom.
+He had dyslexia and was reading/writing at around a 1st-grade level.
+His teacher had asked him to write a sentence in his general education classroom, but he refused.
+In talking with him, he stated that he was so embarrassed to write because he couldn’t spell any words and feared his friends would judge him.
+He was defiant because he struggled academically and did not want others to see him.

 3) Anxiety

-I remember when my daughter first started into kindergarten, she refused to leave me at first and walk through the gate.
+I remember when my daughter first started kindergarten, she refused to leave me and walk through the gate.
 She clung to me, cried, and said no!
 Was she being defiant?
-Well, technically yes because she was doing the opposite of what I asked.
+Well, technically, yes, because she was doing the opposite of what I asked.
 Was it because she just wanted to be naughty?
 Absolutely not.
-She was just really scared.
+She was just terrified.
 When our kids are anxious, their body goes into fight or flight.
 I have seen some older children try to run off campus when they arrive at school or hit staff when they try to force them out of their car.
 These kids are often labeled as defiant and aggressive.
-Underlying this defiance though is an anxious child who is trying desperately to avoid a situation that is causing them anxiety and complete panic.
-All of us (adults and kids) will try to avoid situations when we feel anxious.
-It is our body’s way of protecting us from perceived or real danger.
-So if you see your child becoming defiant, check in to see what or why they might be avoiding.

 4) Too much punishment/not enough connection